The Ultimate Guide to Occitanie Beer Culture and Local Craft Breweries

 Festivals and Events For Beer Enthusiasts

 If you really want to immerse yourself, hitting up a beer festival is the way to go.
 I’ve been to a few smaller ones, and they’re fantastic for discovering new breweries and trying beers you might not find otherwise.
 It’s a great chance to meet the brewers and other beer fans.
-The energy at these events is usually pretty high, with live music and food trucks often part of the mix.
+The energy at these events is usually pretty high, there’s live music and, food trucks that are often part of the mix.
 It feels like a real celebration of local brewing traditions.

 I’m always on the lookout for upcoming events.
 They’re a great way to plan a trip around and get a concentrated dose of Occitanie’s craft beer scene.
 Plus, it’s just plain fun to be around people who are as enthusiastic about good beer as I am.